 Newcastle upon Tyne(approx 15 miles)

-Take A69 Newcastle to Hexham and Carlisle.
+Take A69 Newcastle towards Hexham and Carlisle.
 After about 10 miles, you will reach the Styford roundabout.
 Take B6530 towards Corbridge for 2 miles.
-Note the sign for The Hayes B&B to your left, then very shortly turn right into The Crofts, just before the bus stop.
-We are in the middle of the Victorian terrace.
+Note the sign for The Hayes B&B to your left, then very shortly turn right into The Crofts, immediately before the bus stop.
+We are in the middle of the Victorian terrace on the right.
 Parking is in front of the house (2 spaces) or in the layby immediately opposite.

 Corbridge Railway Station(approx 1.5 miles)

 Go towards Corbridge over the roundabout and bridge.
 At The Angel Inn, turn right - this is Newcastle Road.
 Continue past Appletree Rise and the Health Centre.
 At Appletree Lane take the wider path in front of the bungalows parallel to and above Newcastle Road to the end at The Crofts.
 Altogether, this is about a 20 minute walk with most being gently uphill.